-It’s important to be aware that staying active when you reach your twilight years doesn’t always mean intense or strenuous exercise.
+Staying active when you reach your twilight years doesn’t always mean intense or strenuous exercise.
 Indeed, it’s possible to instead focus on different hobbies that could be tremendously beneficial.
-The reason for this is that hobbies can offer easily form a long term part of an elderly resident’s life and there are numerous options to consider when looking at hobbies.
+Luckily, hobbies can easily form a long term part of an elder’s life.
+This is true whether they are in an assisted living facility or receiving in-home senior care.
+There are numerous options to consider when looking at senior hobbies.

-As well as this, while watching TV and films may not be as beneficial as reading, it can still be a great activity.
+While watching TV and films may not be as beneficial as reading, it can still be a great activity.
 Particularly if it’s not something that is constantly relied on.
 For instance, if you’re visiting an elderly resident you shouldn’t just put on the TV to keep them entertained.
 However, some TV channels can provide great benefits.
 By watching the Food Network, the elderly can learn new recipes.
 Similarly, music may help them sing or even learn to play a particular instrument.

 Well when looking at activities for the elderly, we certainly suggest you consider cup stacking.
 As well as being fun to play it helps boost both hand-eye coordination and motor control.
 As such, you will be getting fantastic health benefits from this particular possibility.
 It’s easy to play too.
 Everyone participating gets cups that they need to try and stack within a certain time.